-Did you know that Queen Elizabeth II is the longest-reigning monarch in the history of the British Empire?
-Being a Queen is a lot of responsibility, but it also comes with its fun perks!
-For example, the Queen doesn’t need a driving license or passport; she can celebrate two birthdays, and also own an ATM machine!
-So who wants to wake up as a Queen now?!
+Being a monarch is a lot of responsibility, but it also comes with its set of fun perks!
+For example, the monarch doesn’t need a driving license or passport; they can celebrate two birthdays, and also own an ATM machine!
+So who wants to wake up as a monarch now?!
 However, all that glitters is not gold, and there are some rigid rules that are beyond any monarch’s power to modify.
 Curious to know them?
-Go through the list to know all the laws that bind even the highest-ranked society members, including the Queen!
+Go through the list to know all the laws that bind even the highest-ranked society members, including the King!

 1. There Should Be More Than 6 Ravens At The Tower of London